-Provide a copy of the list of absentee ballot applicants to a candidate, at cost, upon receipt of a direct request from the candidate or from a person presenting an original or a copy of a notarized request from a candidate.
-The absentee ballot list is otherwise a nonpublic document.
+The absentee ballot list is otherwise a non-public document.
 Because of the non-public nature of this list, emailing such lists is not permissible.
 RSA 657:15; RSA 654:31-a.
 Due to cyber security concerns, to protect the privacy and security of their homes for voters who are absent, do not e-mail the absentee applicants list.
-The list generated from ElectioNet is a PDF.
-This data is not available in disk file export, excel or csv, formats.